Response phases

 The Government has released updates to the National Fuel Plan to respond to fuel supply uncertainty driven by the conflict in the Middle East.
 Having a plan in place gives Government the ability to act with confidence and clarity, making evidence‑based decisions rather than reacting under pressure.

-The Fuel Response Plan 2026 outlines 4 clear phases that respond proportionately to the risks to New Zealand’s fuel security.
-These phases are assessed separately for petrol, diesel and jet fuel to reflect their different functions and challenges.
+After consultation with industry, businesses and other stakeholders, the Fuel Response Plan 2026 has been updated.
+It outlines 4 clear phases that respond proportionately to the risks to New Zealand’s fuel security.

 Phase 1: Watchful